joebew42/ex_twitch_pomobot/README.md

   - [BUG] At the moment the `CommandHandler.handle()` is blocking.
 This cause a timeout when trying to write messages to the chat, through the `IRCTwitchChat`
   - We may have two options:
     - Make the CommandHandler a GenServer and handle all the commands as cast (non-blocking)
-    - OR, provide to connection to the Twitch Chat: one for reading, and one for writing
+    - OR, provide two connection to the Twitch Chat: one for reading, and one for writing

 ## TODO